dotcs/dotcs.github.io/content/pages/about-me.md

 - [Pi-hole][pihole]: Ads and tracking scripts – the web has become an ugly space in some aspects.
   Pi-hole helps to remove a huge portion of this ugliness and makes the web a friendlier place again – for all devices in my network.
   Nice.
+  See my posts about [Pi-hole][tags-pihole].
 - [Nginx][nginx]: I use Nginx as a reverse proxy for various services on my web-server.
   It's such a great and reliable piece of software. ♥
+- [Plausible Analytics][plausible]: I use a self-hosted Plausible Analytics instance to gain a few insights into this blog.
+  I can highly recommend it as an alternative to Google Analytics in case you care about the privacy of your users.

 I would like to thank all the developers involved in creating these wonderful tools and sharing them with the public.
 They are my (silent) heroes.